 Vietnam has a long tradition of bamboo construction.
-When local architects, Vo Trong Nghia were briefed to design a bar come meeting place, bamboo seemed a natural candidate.
+When local architects, Vo Trong Nghia were briefed to design a bar to become a meeting place, bamboo seemed a natural candidate.

 “We used bamboo and cane and such materials for everything,” recalls the architect of his village life.
-Everything from farming tools to cooking utensils were – and still are – woven together achieving strength and durability.
-That knowledge shows in many of his buildings are today.
+Everything from farming tools to cooking utensils was – and still are – woven together achieving strength and durability.
+That knowledge shows in many of his buildings today.

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎